Interactive embeds

 Quota

-In practice, with s-maxage=86400 + stale-while-revalidate=86400, origin sees a tiny fraction of total pageviews.
-Each Vercel CDN region caches the response for 24h, so a chart in an article read by 10,000 viewers across regions typically generates ~20–40 origin hits per day at peak (one per region per cache cycle), regardless of viewer count; the CDN absorbs the rest.
+In practice, with s-maxage=86400 + stale-while-revalidate=86400, render runs only on the first hit per cache window per region.
+A chart in an article read by 10,000 viewers across regions typically generates only ~20–40 renders per day at peak (one per region per cache cycle); the CDN absorbs the rest at no cost.

-Once the page loads in a viewer's browser, every subsequent local interaction (hover, resize, legend toggle) runs entirely on the client and never reaches origin – no charge.
+Once the page loads in a viewer's browser, every subsequent local interaction (hover, resize, legend toggle) runs entirely on the client and never reaches origin – no extra cost.

 Theming

 The embed inherits the chart's theme. editorial looks like editorial; dark looks like dark – page background, tooltip surface, legend swatches, and the x-indicator all derive from the resolved theme.
-No CSS overrides are exposed in v1; if you need a custom palette, use themeOverrides in the saved config.
+If you need a custom palette, use themeOverrides in the saved config.

 Errors